freedomofpress/securedrop/docs/development/getting_started.rst

 Ubuntu/Debian
 ~~~~~~~~~~~~~

-.. note:: Tested on: Ubuntu 14.04 and Debian Stretch
+.. note:: Tested on: Ubuntu 16.04 and Debian Stretch

 .. code:: sh

-   sudo apt-get install -y dpkg-dev virtualbox-dkms linux-headers-$(uname -r) build-essential git
+   sudo apt-get install -y build-essential dpkg-dev git linux-headers-$(uname -r) virtualbox

 We recommend using the latest stable version of Vagrant (``1.8.5`` at the time
 of this writing), which might be newer than what is in your distro's package
 repositories.

-If ``apt-cache policy vagrant`` says your candidate version is not at least 1.7,
+If ``apt-cache policy vagrant`` says your candidate version
-you should download the current version from the `Vagrant Downloads page`_ and
+is not at least 1.8, you should download the current version from the
-then install it.
+`Vagrant Downloads page`_ and then install it.

 .. code:: sh

+    # If your OS vagrant is recent enough
+    sudo apt-get install vagrant
-    # If you downloaded vagrant.deb from vagrantup.com
+    # OR this, if you downloaded the deb package.
     sudo dpkg -i vagrant.deb
-    # OR this, if your OS vagrant is recent enough
-    sudo apt-get install vagrant

 We *do not* recommend using a version of Vagrant older than 1.8.4.
 For instance,
 the version of Vagrant currently in the Ubuntu Trusty repositories is 1.5.4,